ahmedmusharaf31/Operations_Management_Project/README.md

 To restore ρ < 1 and stabilise the system:

-1. **Increase μ** — add a second server or a dedicated Tea/Naan batch station;
+1. **Increase μ:** add a second server or a dedicated Tea/Naan batch station;
    pre-pack Class-A items during 12:00–14:00.
-2. **Decrease λ** — stagger class-break timings, or push QR-menu pre-orders to spread arrivals across a wider window.
+2. **Decrease λ:** stagger class-break timings, or push QR-menu pre-orders to spread arrivals across a wider window.
-3. **Pilot at off-peak** — validate the changes during 11:30 or 13:30 windows
-   before scaling to full peak.
+3. **Pilot at off-peak:** validate the changes during 11:30 or 13:30 windows before scaling to full peak.

 Pair these with **WMA-driven daily ordering** and **ROP-triggered replenishment